ConfigurableUIComponents/configurable-interactive-layout/README.md

 ### Layout

-  - A React component with an api wrapping react-grid-layout
+  - A React component with an API wrapping react-grid-layout
   - Renders any number of child components and, according to the configuration props passed, organized them, adds styles and support for drag and drop.

     #### layoutConfiguration [optional]